Sreelakshmi

 Sreelekshmi is an Indian actress who appears in Malayalam-language films and television serials.
-She has won three Kerala state Awards, two Kerala State Television Award for Best Actress and one Kerala State Film Award for Second Best Actress.
+She has won three Kerala state Awards, two Best Actress and one Second Best Actress.

 Personal life

 She was born to Bhaskaran Nair and Rajeswariyamma, as the youngest child among three children at Vazhuthacaud, Thiruvananthapuram, Kerala.
 She has two elder brothers, Krishnakumar and Vjay Bhaskar.
-She had her primary education at Carmel Girls Higher Secondary School, Trivandrum.
+She had her primary education at Carmel Girls Higher Secondary School, Thiruvananthapuram.
 She was the Kalathilakam in 1991 at Kerala university.
 After her pre-university course she pursued a diploma in Bharata Natyam dance from Kalakshetra, Chennai.

 She is married to Ratheesh, General Manager in an interior fit out company based in Dubai.
 They have two sons, Ananth Maheshwar and Akshith Maheshwar.
 After marriage she retired from movies and settled at Dubai with family.
 While in Dubai the actress was busy running a dance school.
 She made a comeback in 2012 with television serials.
-Currently she resides at Thiruvananthapuram and runs a dance school Temple of Arts at muttada road marappalam,Pattom Trivandrum.
+Currently she resides at Thiruvananthapuram and runs a dance school Temple of Arts at muttada road marappalam, Pattom Thiruvananthapuram.